Samarkand Entry Requirements

 Gifts/Goods

-Personal items and gifts with total value up to USD 1,000 and weighing up to 50 kg
+Personal items up to USD 1,000 value

 Prohibited Items